-Credits: 3 Lecture Hours: 2 Lab Hours: 4 Clinical Hours: 0 CIP: 51.0803 Prerequisites:
+Credits: 3 Lecture Hours: 2 Lab Hours: 4 Clinical Hours: 0 CIP: 51.0803 Prerequisites: Admission to the OTA program.

 OTHA 2302: THERAPEUTIC USE OF OCCUPATIONS OR ACTIVITIES II

 Continuation of Therapeutic Use of Occupations or Activities I. Emphasis on advanced techniques and applications used in traditional and Non-traditional settings.